aiven/devportal/docs/products/flink/getting-started.rst

    c.
 Select a service plan.

-      This defines the number of servers and what kind of memory, CPU, and disk resources are allocated to your service.
+      This defines the size of the cluster and the memory, CPU, and disk resources allocated to each node.

    d.
 Enter a name for your service.